“Just One Touch”

 7) What does the jewelry box look like?

+I. It is brown.
+II.
 It is wooden.
 III.
 It is the size of a shoebox.

 A. I only